-The Tampa Organization of Black Affairs (TOBA) is pleased to announce our 40th Annual Dr. Martin Luther King, Jr. Leadership Breakfast.
-The breakfast will be held at the Hilton Hotel Downtown Tampa on January 20, 2020 at 6:45 a.m.
+The Tampa Organization of Black Affairs (TOBA) is pleased to announce our 42nd Annual Dr. Martin Luther King, Jr. Leadership Breakfast.
+The breakfast will be held on January 17, 2022 at 6:45 a.m.

 We will bring together an audience of over 1,000 attendees consisting of corporate sponsors, politicians, members of grassroots organizations and the community-at-large.
 Our primary mission is to honor the principles espoused by Dr. King and to foster positive community relations.

 The program includes a dynamic keynote address that will invigorate the cross-section of the citizenry in Tampa Bay and offer positive solutions to the problems and concerns of the Tampa Bay community.
 An awards ceremony will also be included in the program at which we will honor corporations and individuals for their positive contributions to the community.